Duplicate items when ordering by Generic Relation in Django

 def __unicode__(self):

-""" The textual representation of this Model is its name.
+The textual representation of this Model is

 """